 Next, download Version 6 for the Web and unpack the files and icons.
 You can then follow some familiar steps to add Font Awesome 6 to your Sass or Less compile.

 3. Update Version 5 References to Point to Version 6 Files

-If your project's Sass or Less has a custom compile, then you're all set and should see your preprocessor compiling the new Version 6 assets.
+If your project's Sass or Less has a custom compile that includes the Font Awesome files, then you should see your preprocessor compiling with the new Version 6 assets.